vanbujm/con-ai/post.md

 <pre data-prefix=""><code class="not-prose">ultrachat_cai       6.465625</code></pre>
 </div>

 As can be seen, all three models performed similarly in the mt_bench test.
-From my experience running this test the variation we are seeing here is within the margin of error.
-This is not surprising as the models were all trained on the same dataset and the only difference between them was the training method.
+From my experience running this test many times, the variation we are seeing here is within the margin of error caused by temperature.
+This is not surprising as the models were all trained on the same dataset and the only difference between them was about 20% of the total training data.
 Still it is nice to see we haven't made the models worse by training them with the new methods.
 While it is possible to dive down into which sub-catergories each model did better in, I don't think it would be very useful.
 What we are mainly trying to see here is to verify that our new training techniques are not significantly hampering helpfulness

 ### DAN Attack Results {#dan-results}

-For this test I called the test jvb_safe and used the same script as before to evaluate the models just with a different question set.
+For this test that I called `jvb_safe`, I used the same script as before to evaluate the models just with a different question set.
 The results were as follows:

 <div class="mockup-code not-prose">